 Absent regulations from federal agencies like the Food and Drug Administration or U.S. Department of Agriculture, the guide says that consumers are left in the dark when it comes to best practices.

 “The majority of Americans now live in states where they can legally consume medicinal or recreational cannabis,” says the new guide, published this month in the Sierra Club’s print magazine.
-“As more ways to lawfully partake become available, the choices can be confusing.”

 The article lists five tips for marijuana enthusiasts during a time when more and more state-legal markets are coming online.

 1: Buy organic — or “organic-ish.”
 Because marijuana remains federally illegal, there isn’t an opportunity for cannabis companies to obtain a standard organic certification.
 But consumers are advised to look for a Clean Green or Sun+Earth label, as these third-party organizations also maintain strong standards and help businesses gain formal certification.

 2: Buy outdoor-grown marijuana.
 The carbon footprint for indoor-cultivated cannabis can be significant, as the process relies heavily on electronic lighting.
 That’s not the case for outdoor-grown flower.
 “The production of one kilogram of indoor-grown cannabis results in 4,600 kilograms of carbon dioxide emissions,” the guide explains, “the equivalent of driving the United States from coast to coast 11 times.”